manolo blahnik's documentary promises to be surprisingly funny | read | i-D

-A good fashion film makes for the perfect Sunday afternoon watch, and recently, the cinematic world has been blessed with an exceptionally good run of high fashion documentaries.
-See: Dior and I, Bill Cunningham, Iris, and now Manolo: The Boy Who Made Shoes for Lizards.
+A good fashion film makes for the perfect Sunday afternoon watch and recently, the cinematic world has been blessed with an exceptionally good run of high fashion documentaries.
+See: Dior and I (2014), Bill Cunningham (2010), Iris (2014), and now Manolo: The Boy Who Made Shoes for Lizards (2016).
 The trailer for the new feature-length documentary was released last week, and oh, it looks good.

+READ: the manolo blahnik effect — how a classic shoe became an avant-garde sensation

-The trailer shares tiny glimspes of beautiful Manolo Blahnik shoes in every colour, style and pattern you could image.
-"I was not a very quiet boy," says Blahnik, now 74, "Never was, never will be."
+The trailer shares tiny glimspes of beautiful Manolo Blahnik shoes in every color, style, and pattern you could image.
+"I was not a very quiet boy," says Blahnik, now 74.
+"Never was, never will be."
 Director Michael Roberts promises to wrap glamour, drama, and intermittent one-liners into a film that will satisfy the craving for visual perfection inside us all.
-Plus, it's set to feature a myriad of high-profile interviewees, including Anna Wintour, Paloma Picasso, Candace Bushnell, Jamie Preto, Rihanna, Naomi Campbell, and more.
+Plus, it's set to feature a myriad of high-profile interviewees that includes Anna Wintour, Paloma Picasso, Candace Bushnell, Jamie Preto, Rihanna, Naomi Campbell, and more.

-Manolo: The Boy Who Made Shoes for Lizards will premier in New York and LA on 15 September.
+Manolo: The Boy Who Made Shoes for Lizards will premiere in New York and L.A. on September 15.
 It will then have a limited release in major cities globally throughout September and October.

 Text Meg Duncan